wesleygrimes/technical-writers-summit/README.md

 ### Event Schedule

-* 7:00pm-7:10pm: Technical Writing Workflows - Wes Grimes (@wesgrimes)
+### 7:00-7:10 Technical Writing Workflows by Wes Grimes
-* 7:10pm-7:20pm: Where To Publish? - Brenden Niedermeyer (@bniedermeyer)
+### 7:10-7:20 Where To Publish? by Brenden Niedermeyer
-* 7:20pm-7:30pm: The JAMStack on Netlify - Preston Lamb (@pjlamb12)
+### 7:20-7:30 The JAMStack on Netlify by Preston Lamb
-* 7:30pm-7:40pm: Technical Writing for Non-Native English Speakers - Amadou Sall (@ahasall)
+### 7:30-7:40 Technical Writing for Non-Native English Speakers by Amadou Sall
-* 7:40pm-7:50pm: Writing Standards including grammar, syntax, code highlighting - Sean G. Wright (@seangwright)
+### 7:40-7:50 Writing Standards including grammar, syntax, code highlighting by Sean G. Wright
-* 7:50pm-8:00pm: The 10 Most Common Problems I See When Editing Guest Posts - Chris Sevilleja (@chrisoncode)
+### 7:50-8:00 The 10 Most Common Problems I See When Editing Guest Posts by Chris Sevilleja

-* 8:00pm-8:15pm: Q&A Time
+### 8:00-8:15 Q&A Time

-* 8:15pm-9:00pm: Networking, a time to connect with other writers
+### 8:15-9:00 Networking, a time to connect with other writers

 ## Get Involved